cactusLabs/Mead/README.md

 #### Progress...
 * The 'Standard Mead' was racked after ~6 weeks using a manual syphon, filtered through some muslin cloth.
-* The 'ZoZo Berry' carboy was racked after 1 month to remove the fruit remnants (leaving fruit for too long during fermentation is going to introduce some bad flavours).
+* The 'ZoZo Berry' carboy was racked after 1 month (8 Nov 2020) to remove the fruit remnants (leaving fruit for too long during fermentation is going to introduce some bad flavours).
 We poured the fruit and the left over must into a muslin cloth and gently squeezed out some yeast before returning it to the second carboy (unsure whether this was wise?!)
-* This second carboy was racked a second time ~2 weeks later (~6 weeks after it was first put down - and at the same time as the 'Standard Mead' was racked)
+* This 'ZoZo Berry' carboy was racked a second time 21 Nov 2020 (~6 weeks after it was first put down - and at the same time as the 'Standard Mead' was racked)
-* I am considering racking the 'ZoZo Berry' for a third time, adding some dark cocoa for 6 months or so to try to salvage it... it's not *too* bad at the moment, but could be better.
-I am also considering freezing the batch to remove some ice before bottling... basically moving it towards a 'honey, chocolate orange liquor'... could be crazy enough to work?!
+* This 'ZoZo Berry' carboy was racked a third time 15 Dec 2020

 ### Density Readings